 The word “Pashmina” originates from the Persian word pashm, which in its unprocessed raw form means wool, and the cloth woven from pashm is referred to as Pashmina.
-In Kashmir, it particularly alludes to the raw unspun wool of domesticated goats, called Changthangi, or pashmina goats.
+In Kashmir, it particularly alludes to the raw unspun wool of domesticated goats, called Changthangi, or cashmere goats.

 The quality of these raw materials is such that they can’t be easily synthesized or substituted.

 Kashmir has had a geographical advantage, with the animals necessary for the basic raw material located in neighboring locations like Ladakh.
 As a result of this privilege, Kashmiri producers have a monopoly on supply which has helped to support Kashmir’s position as a core of high-quality textile production.

 Cashmere provides an intrinsic value to consumers, which is related to various properties that the product has, like softness and fineness.